-Provision Mandatory or Optional/ Effective Date Comments/Observations/ Related Changes before the compensation is made available (subject to more restrictive plan terms).
-8 Effective in Years After December 31, 2023: Pre-Death Required Minimum Distribution no Longer Required for Roth Accounts [§ 325] Optional - for tax years beginning after December 31, 2023 This change conforms the treatment of Roth plan accounts with the rules Roth accounts under a 401(k), 403(b), or a governmental 403(b) plan are no longer subject to required minimum distribution rules before the death of the participant. applicable to Roth IRAs.
+Provision Mandatory or Optional/ Effective Date Comments/Observations/ Related Changes A participant can change his/her deferral election under a governmental 457(b) plan at any time before the compensation is made available (subject to more restrictive plan terms). month by a deferral election completed before that day.
+Effective in Years After December 31, 2023: Pre-Death Required Minimum Distribution no Longer Required for Roth Accounts [§ 325] Optional - for tax years beginning after December 31, 2023 This change conforms the treatment of Roth plan accounts with the rules Roth accounts under a 401(k), 403(b), or a governmental 457(b) [corrected] plan are no longer subject to required minimum distribution rules before the death of the participant. applicable to Roth IRAs.
 Catch-up Deferrals for Higher Paid Employees Must be Roth Contributions [§603] Mandatory - for tax years beginning after December 31, 2023 The definition of compensation is based on compensation for FICA Participants whose compensation from the plan sponsor exceeded \$145,000 (as adjusted for cost of living) in the preceding calendar year can only make "catch-up deferrals" on a Roth basis.
 Plans are required to offer an option to change deferral elections to those participants who become subject to this provision.
 In addition, participants not subject to this provision must be permitted to elect to have their catch-up deferrals to be treated as Roth deferrals.
 Not applicable to 457(b) plans of tax-exempt employers purposes so this provision does not appear on its face to apply to self-employed individuals (e.g., sole proprietors, partners, and LLC members).
 It is possible this provision could be revised in a technical corrections bill.
 Because the \$145,000 compensation level is not used for any other plan purposes, this provision adds another category of participants to track.
-Whether a deferral is a catch- up deferral or a "regular" deferral often cannot be made until after the end of a plan year so this provision has the potential to cause considerable disruptions in plan recordkeeping, especially since deferrals must be deposited into the plan trust promptly after each payroll to satisfy DOL regulations.
-This will likely necessitate transfers from pre-tax accounts to Roth accounts after the plan year testing is completed.
+Whether a deferral is a catch- up deferral or a "regular" deferral often cannot be made until after the end of a plan year so this provision has the potential to cause considerable disruptions in plan recordkeeping, especially since deferrals must be deposited into the plan trust promptly after each payroll